-If you are looking for a challenging way to add variety to your routine, you might want to consider the possibility of entering a triathlon, a continuous endurance race that involves swimming, cycling and running.
-Forget about focusing on just one form of cardio, as you would with a marathon—a triathlon provides natural cross training.
-And there’s built-in incentive because finishing a triathlon is synonymous with accomplishment—no matter what your speed or where you finish in the pack.
+If you are looking for a challenging way to add variety to your routine, you might want to consider the possibility of entering a triathlon, a continuous endurance race that involves swimming, cycling, and running.
+Forget about focusing on just one form of cardio, as you would with a marathon—a triathlon provides natural cross-training.
+And there’s a built-in incentive because finishing a triathlon is synonymous with accomplishment—no matter what your speed or where you finish in the pack.
 If you’re interested in getting ready for a spring triathlon, this is the perfect time to begin your preparations.
-Here’s how to get started:
+Here’s how to train for a triathlon:

 2. Learn about the three legs.